MajorTomAW/WwiseGameplayCues/README.md

 Additionally, the ``FAkGameplayCueNotify_AkEventInfo`` uses a ``FAkGameplayCueNotify_SpawnResult`` which is a copy of the ``FGameplayCueNotify_SpawnResult``, except that it stores a list of ``AkPlayingID`` Id's instead of audio components.
 @see [FAkGameplayCueNotify_AkEventInfo](/Source/WwiseGameplayCues/Public/AkGameplayCueTypes.h#L72)
 @see [FAkGameplayCueNotify_SpawnResult](/Source/WwiseGameplayCues/Public/AkGameplayCueTypes.h#L25)

+## Contribution
+Feel free to make a PR !